TylerDev905/HttpClientExtended/README.md

 }
 ```

-### Example of using the HttpClientExtended library to record an hls stream to a video file (Recording video segments of DMCA protected video can have consequences.
-Personal use only.)
+### Example of using the HttpClientExtended library to record an hls stream to a video file.
 ```CSharp
 public class StreamRecordingService : HttpClientBaseService
     {